tnonas/python-juniper-mist-devices-stats/README.md

 - Provide authentication data, username and password or token
 - Provide Organization ID (UUID) which will be searched for devices data in each site configured in it
 - The results are written to CSV file in the _output_ directory
+  - **Note**: If the _output_ directory does not exist it needs to be created prior to running the script.

 ## Example